OKR Coach and Expert Sara Lobkovich

 Strategy you’ll actually use

-Finally, a strategic framework that connects big-picture thinking to everyday decisions, for every person in your organization.
+Finally, a strategic framework that connects big-picture thinking to everyday decisions and action, for every person in your organization.

 The Connected Strategic Stack